 Why Sustainability Reporting?

-Businesses all over the world are paying more attention to reporting on their sustainability performance, specifically related to Environmental, Social, and Governance (ESG) aspects of their activities.
+Businesses all over the world are paying more attention to reporting on their sustainability performance, specifically related to the Environmental, Social, and Governance (ESG) aspects of their activities.
 This is often directly driven by investors’ and consumers’ increasing interest in the ESG performance of a company.
 Reporting helps companies to communicate their multifaceted value, benchmark their own processes against the market, reduce costs and improve efficiency, develop long-term policies and management strategies, and eventually mitigate negative, and boost positive, ESG impacts.

 When choosing what and how to report on the ESG aspects, organisations should first indicate why it is necessary, its importance for internal and external stakeholders, the possible legal requirements, what the company’s largest impacts could be, and the resources available to conduct the reporting.
 Such elements help to identify relevant aspects and indicators, as well as the framework of reporting.

-Relevant sustainability performance and targets are often industry specific, but one common target is shared between many industries: the company’s carbon footprint.
-Measuring your carbon footprint is an advantageous way to begin looking into the overall impact your product and organisation has on the environment and society, and set emission reduction targets, including Science-based targets.
+Relevant sustainability performance and targets are often industry-specific, but one common target is shared between many industries: the company’s carbon footprint.
+Measuring your carbon footprint is an advantageous way to begin looking into the overall impact your product and organisation have on the environment and society, and set emission reduction targets, including Science-based targets.
 Carbon calculations are also necessary for sustainability reporting, such as complying with the Global Reporting Initiative standards, participating in the Carbon Disclosure Project, or seeking an Ecolabel.

 Companies are also reporting on their ESG impact via impact reporting that is focused on the negative and positive externalities of the company’s business activities.
-Businesses and organisations rely on many resources including raw materials, industry knowledge, employees, investors, and consumers, which can be categorized into different forms of ‘Capital’.
-These are: Natural Capital (environmental), Economic Capital (financial), Human Capital (knowledge and skills), or Social Capital (societal).
+Businesses and organisations rely on many resources including raw materials, industry knowledge, employees, investors, and consumers, which can be categorised into different forms of ‘Capital’.
+These are Natural Capital (environmental), Economic Capital (financial), Human Capital (knowledge and skills), or Social Capital (societal).